 I stood ten when this PSA shocked at least me.
-As we can all see no one seemed to give a shit for the last forty-two years.
-The birds now vanquished from all horizons.
-Water polluted further and commoditized destroying the oceans with plasticized capitalism.
+As we can all see, no one seemed to give a shit for the last forty-two years.
+The birds are now vanquished from all horizons.
+Water is polluted further and commoditized, destroying the oceans with plasticized capitalism.
 Land rapped and burned for cash.

-We ought to stop building new and fill up our empty homes with our homeless.
+We should stop building new and fill up our empty homes with our homeless.

 We must stop purchasing new stuff.
 I’ve lived quite stylishly via Goodwill, Thrift, and Consignment for twenty years riding.
 Having just achieved a mint Jack Spade sweater for $17.
 An excellent cycling sweater.

 We need to stop driving everywhere.
 Electric Bicycles will save this planet and save you if you get off that fence and stop creating excuses to continue living a comprehensive form of selective ignorance.
 Claiming, “I can’t make a difference.”